steveluo/qb/README.md

 # QuickBuild
-[QuickBuild](https://www.pmease.com) is a continuous integration and deployment server.
+[QuickBuild](https://www.pmease.com) is a flexible continuous integration and deployment server.

 ### Badge